-In high season the structure of the avalanche bulletin is based on the 'information pyramid', i.e. the most important comes first (danger level), followed by details of the locations where the danger is particularly significant and then the avalanche problem, the danger description and information about the snowpack and the weather.
+In high season the structure of the avalanche bulletin is based on the 'information pyramid', i.e. the most important comes first (danger level), followed by details of the locations where the danger level applies and then the avalanche problem, the danger description and information about the snowpack and the weather.
 Finally, measured data can also be displayed.
-The use of standardised terminology aids both understanding and implementation.
+The use of standardized terminology aids both understanding and implementation.

 Individual parts of the avalanche bulletin

 In winter, the avalanche bulletin consists of a zoomable hazard map, including a hazard description and a section headed "Snowpack and weather".
 A description of this content is given below.
 Less information is usually provided in off-peak season and in case there is a lot of snowfall in summer.
 In those periods the avalanche bulletin is published in plain text format, with no hazard map and usually no danger levels.

 The flash section is a very brief pointer to the key aspects of the avalanche situation.

 The avalanche bulletin's most important component is its avalanche danger forecast.
 This comprises the following aspects:

 Danger level and avalanche prone locations

 The danger level indicated is based on the five-point European avalanche danger scale.
 When there is a moderate or higher danger of dry avalanches (starting at level 2), the points on the scale are also subdivided (-, =, +).
 In most cases, the endangered aspects and altitude zones are pinpointed as well.
 If such information is not given, the indicated danger level applies to all aspects and altitude zones.
 Warning regions are grouped together whenever an identical danger level (in identical aspects and altitude zones) applies, provided that the avalanche problems are also the same and the dangers can be described appropriately for all the affected regions.
 The danger description may contain additional information concerning terrain types that are particularly affected.